hasura/ndc-rest/docs/authentication.md

 ## OAuth 2.0

 The client credentials grant is built-in supported.
-You can set the tokenUrl, scopes, the client ID and client secret variables.
-The connector automatically refreshes access tokens and inject them into incoming requests.
+You can set the tokenUrl, scopes, client ID, and client secret variables.
+The connector automatically refreshes access tokens and injects them into incoming requests.

 ```yaml
 securitySchemes: